haspadar/phpstan-eo-rules/CONTRIBUTING.md

 # Contributing to phpstan-eo-rules

 First off, thank you for considering contributing to phpstan-eo-rules!
-It's people like you that make the open source community such a great place.
+It's people like you that make the open-source community such a great place.

 ## Code of Conduct